Ananus ben Ananus

-Ananus was one of the main leaders of the Great Revolt of Judea, which erupted in 66 CE.
+Ananus was one of the main leaders of the Great Revolt of Judea, which erupted in 66 AD.
 He was appointed as one of the heads of the Judean provisional government together with Joseph ben Gurion in late 66.
 In 68, Ananus was killed during the inter-rebel civil war in Jerusalem.
-Josephus in The Jewish War considered Ananus "unique in his love for liberty and an enthusiast for democracy" and as an "effective speaker, whose words carried weight with the people".
+Josephus in The Jewish War considered Ananus "unique in his love for liberty and an enthusiast for democracy" and as an "effective speaker, whose words carried weight with the people", though in the Antiquities of the Jews he was more critical of his behaviour, calling him "a bold man in his temper, and very insolent".

 Great Priest

 Josephus's account of the death of James as follows:

 The current scholarly consensus is that this text is authentic.
 Moreover, in comparison with Hegesippus's account of James's death in his Hypomnemata, scholars consider Josephus's to be the more historically reliable.

 Head of Judean provisional government

 After Ananus was deposed as high priest, he continued to exercise leadership.
 "Under the guidance of former high priest Ananus ben Ananus, they (the Sanhedrin) exhorted the populace for support against the radical priestly Zealots, as these 'persuaded those who officiated in the Temple sacrifices to accept no gift or services from a foreigner' (BJ II, 409-414)."
-Later, he marshaled recruits to fight the Zealots, resulting in the Zealot Temple Siege.
-While commanding the Jews during the siege, Ananus was killed by the Idumeans.
+Later, he marshaled recruits to fight the Zealots, resulting in the Zealot coup in Jerusalem.
+While commanding the Jews during the siege, Ananus was killed by the Idumeans or Edomites.